nirmata-add-ons/istio/README.md

 1. Clone this repository or add its contents to your own private Git repository.
 2. Create a Nirmata catalog application with a Git upstream and select the Istio repository.
 You can optionally select the kustomization.
 3. Edit the catalog application and select an add-on category (e.g. Networking).
 This is required to select the application as a add-on.
 4. Update a Cluster Type, or create a new one, and select the Istio add-on application in the "Add-Ons" section.
-Ensure that the namespace you use is "istio-system" and environment is "istio-system-< cluster-name >"
+Ensure that the namespace you use is "**istio-system**" and environment is "istio-system-< cluster-name >"
 5. Create clusters using the cluster type.
 6. If addon is to be added to a running cluster, create a environemnt with namespace "**istio-system**" and choose this environment while deploying the application
 6. Verify that the application is running.